fortran-lang/fortran-lang.org/source/news/2021-05-18-Welcome-GSoC-students.md

 date: 2021-05-18
 author: Milan Curcic, Ondřej Čertík, Sebastian Ehlert, Laurence Kedward, Arjen Markus, Brad Richardson
 ---
+# Fortran-lang welcomes new students to Google Summer of Code 2021
 We're happy to announce six students that will work on Fortran projects under the Google Summer of Code 2021 program: